snotskie/ttrpg/md/index.md

       </tr>
       <tr>
         <th scope="row" colspan="2">Protect</th>
         <td><i>Any Stat.</i> Ignore your position roll and spend Blessings to protect yourself or an ally from the opponents' objectives.
-For each Blessing spent, their relevant Checks are one rank more difficult, until your next turn.</td>
+For each Blessing spent, their relevant Attacks are one rank more difficult, until your next turn.</td>
       </tr>
       <tr>
         <th scope="row" colspan="2">Pass</th>